Opening Nights in Class K-12 Resource Committee

 - Scott Leaman – Curriculum Developer for LCS Secondary Music

-- Dr. Christopher Small – Director Educational Leadership Administration at College of Education
+- Dr. Christopher Small – Director of Educational Leadership Administration at College of Education

 - Shane Syfrett – LCS Director of Professional Learning